BawdyAnarchist/quBSD/Future_Development.md

 qb_ssh
 	- Probably can remove the FreeBSD parts of it.
 Maybe the Net/Open ones as well

-qb-i3-launch - had problems with double launching windows that already existed (on fully opened setup)

 qb-pci
 	- summary of PCI devices relevant to user
 	- USB, NIC, maybe others
 	- Show what was is currently passthrough'd

-qb-list [-e] (evaluate) option to check jail-param combos for validity.

 qb-ephm - Clone from zroot too.
 Tricky, because of "reclone_zroot" operation in exec.prepare